typedb/typedb-docs/06-management/03-migration-and-backup.md

 | 1.7                 | 1.5.x, 1.6.x, 1.7.x    | 1.7.3                                     |
 | 1.8                 | 1.8.x                  | 1.8.1                                     |

-When migrating data between versions of grakn with the same data-level, you should instead copy your `server/db/cassandra/data` directory from one installation to the other, as this will be faster and can be done to move from a version of Grakn without migration tools to a one which has them.
+When migrating data between versions of grakn with the same data-level, you should instead copy your `server/db` directory from one installation to the other, as this will be faster and can be done to move from a version of Grakn without migration tools to a one which has them.

+If you are migrating from 1.6.x or below to 1.8.x, you must first do a `server/db` copy migration into a 1.7.3 version of Grakn to be able to export it.

 <div class="note">
 [Important]